tourstream/fti-portal-styleguide/README.md

 Use `npm run lint` to test your code styling.

-Use `debug=1` as a url parameter to turn on debug mode and see silent errors in the browser's console.
+### Debug mode
+The Styleguide turns on debug mode per default using a cookie.
+You can turn on debug mode on your portal by creating a cookie manually with debug=1.
+Follow the instructions inside the error handling.

 ### Changelog
 [Changelog](https://github.com/tourstream/fti-portal-styleguide/blob/master/CHANGELOG.md)